Find Minnesota Public Records: Free State Database Searches

 • County courts with jurisdiction over the area over which a search is to be performed

-Once a requester has determined what county the warrant may be in, the inquirer may contact the county sheriff’s office or visit their website to check for warrant information.
-Many times, the sheriff’s department may have a search tool to locate warrant data.
 As an example, Ramsey County provides a Warrant Search Tool.
 The department may also obtain warrant lists that an inquirer can sift through to check to see if there is a warrant out for their arrest; Mille Lacs County maintains a Warrant List on their website.

 Source: Ramsey County Sheriff’s Office16

 Warrant information may also be obtained from Minnesota courts.
-The Minnesota Judicial Branch does have a Find Your Court search tool that allows the requester to locate a court that has jurisdiction over where a warrant may have been issued.
+The Minnesota Judicial Branch does have a Find Your Court Search Tool that allows the requester to locate a court that has jurisdiction over where a warrant may have been issued.
 The requester simply needs to visit the court’s clerk and provide either the full names of the record holder or the warrant number if known.

 These two methods do not incur fees to the requester.
 Third-party websites often provide a search feature on their sites to allow individuals to carry out a warrant search.
 Some may be free, and others that do charge often may provide up-to-date data but typically will vary from official government channels.

-How to Search the MN Sex Offender Registry
+How To Search the MN Sex Offender Registry

 In Minnesota, sex offenders are categorized as level one, two, and three when they complete their prison sentences.
 Level 3 is of the highest risk to the community, and typically notifications are sent out when an offender locates in a community.
-The sex offender registry is a public record.
-The Minnesota Department of Corrections (MNDOC) provides the public registrant search criteria where they can perform a search for offenders by city, county, state, and name of the offender.

 Requesters may also employ the offender locator tool which captures the either name of the offender or their MNDOC number.

-These tools are used to locate offenders that are non-compliant.
-However, there are some cases whereby a sex offender has registered and therefore has had their information availed to the public.
 These are known as compliant offenders, and their information may be deemed as private once they have filed the necessary petition requesting the same whilst still providing their address to law enforcement agencies – this is catered under Minn.
 Stat. § 243.166 (7a).6

 Minnesota Criminal Background Checks

-Public criminal records in Minnesota are stored in a central database under the scope of the Minnesota Department of Public Safety.
-Many times, background checks are completed by prospective employers to check if someone has a criminal record.
+Often, background checks are completed by prospective employers to check if someone has a criminal record.
 A criminal background check is compulsory for all applicants for licensure – this includes applicants for initial licensure, licensure by endorsement, and those applying after a lapse in licensure.
 An example is a real estate license.

 A Minnesota criminal background check requires that an application is made for a criminal history statement through mail or in-person to:

-Minnesota Bureau Criminal of Apprehension,
+Minnesota Bureau Criminal of Apprehension

-CHA Unit,
+CHA Unit

 1430 Maryland Avenue.
 E.,